Binary-Eater/git-credential-msal/README.md

 minimize Microsoft SSO prompts during a development session.
 The order is important since you want the `cache` credential helper checked before `msal`.

+**NOTE:** This does not store the cache related to the OAuth2.0 refresh token that is stored in the keyring.
+This cache is useful for not needing to re-authenticate for up to 90 days.
+Have a look at the Device Authorization Grant section of the documentation for more details.

 ``` {.bash org-language="sh"}
 git config --global --add credential.helper cache
 git config --global --add credential.helper msal